andamira/forandar/README.md

 * To enter the interpretation console: `forandar`
 * To see the help screen: `forandar --help`
-* To **E**valuate Forth source code from a string, and exit: `forandar -e "2 3 + . bye"`
+* To `e`valuate Forth source code from a string, and exit: `forandar -e "2 3 + . bye"`
-* To **I**nclude Forth source code from a file: `forandar -i "path/to/forth-source.fs"`
+* To `i`nclude Forth source code from a file: `forandar -i "path/to/forth-source.fs"`
-* To evaluate and include, in any combination: `forandar -e "1 2 swap .s" -i forth-source.fs -e "1e 2.7e 3e / .fs"`
+* You can evaluate strings and include files in any number and combination:

-More examples in the wiki. :soon:
+	`forandar -e "1 2 swap .s" -i forth-source.fs -e "1e 2.7e 3e / .fs"`

 ---